apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 This document outlines the proposed recovery protocol for containers where one or more replicas are not cleanly closed or have potential data inconsistencies.
 It aims to provide an overview of the planned changes and their implications, focusing on the overall flow and key design decisions.

+## Nomenclature
+1. Container: A container is a logical unit of storage management in Ozone.
+It is a collection of blocks that are used to store data.
+2. Container Replica/Instance: A container replica is a copy of a container that is stored on a Datanode or a shard of an Erasure Coded Container.
+3. Block: A block is a collection of chunks that are used to store data.
+An Ozone object consists of one or more blocks.
+4. Chunk: A chunk is a collection of bytes that are used to store data.
+A chunk is the smallest unit of read and write in Ozone.

 ## Background

+This proposal is motivated by the need to reconcile mismatched container replica states and contents among container replicas.
+This covers
+1. Containers replicas that are not cleanly closed.
+2. Containers replicas that have potential data inconsistencies due to bugs or broad failure handling on the write path.
+3. Silent data corruption that may occur in the system.
+4. The need to verify the equality and integrity of all closed containers replicas.
+5. Deleted blocks within a container that still exists in some container replicas.
+6. The need to simplify the replication manager for how to handle cases where only quasi-closed and unhealthy container replicas are available.

-Ideally, a healthy Ozone cluster would contain only open and closed containers.
+Ideally, a healthy Ozone cluster would contain only open and closed container replicas.
 However, container replicas commonly end up with a mix of states including quasi-closed and unhealthy that the current system is not able to resolve to cleanly closed replicas.
 The cause of these states is often bugs or broad failure handling on the write path.
-While we should fix these causes, they raise the problem that Ozone is not able to reconcile these mismatched container states on its own, regardless of their cause.
-This has lead to significant complexity in the replication manager for how to handle cases where only quasi-closed and unhealthy replicas are availalbe, especially in the case of decommissioning.
+While we should fix these causes, they raise the problem that Ozone is not able to reconcile these mismatched container replica states on its own, regardless of their cause.
+This has lead to significant complexity in the replication manager for how to handle cases where only quasi-closed and unhealthy replicas are available, especially in the case of decommissioning.

-Even when all replicas are closed, the system assumes that these closed container replicas are equal with no way to verify this.
-Checksumming is done for individual chunks within each container, but if two container replicas somehow end up with chunks that differ in length or content despite being marked closed with local checksums matching, the system has no way to detect or resolve this anomaly.
+Even when all container replicas are closed, the system assumes that these closed container replicas are equal with no way to verify this.
+During writes a client provides a checksum for the chunk that is written.
+The scanner validates periodically that the checksums of the chunks on disk match the checksums provided by the client.
+It is possible that the checksum of a chunk on disk does not match the client provided checksum recorded at the time of write.
+Additionally, during container replica copying the consistency of the data is not validated, opening the possibility of silent data corruption propagating through the system.

 This document proposes a container reconciliation protocol to solve these problems.
 After implementing the proposal:
 1. It should be possible for a cluster to progress to a state where it has only properly replicated closed and open containers.
 2. We can verify the equality and integrity of all closed containers.

+Note: This document does not cover the case where the checksums recorded at the time of write match the chunks locally within a Datanode but differ across replicas.
+We assume that the replication code path is correct and that the checksums are correct.
+If this is not the case, the system is already in a failed state and the reconciliation protocol will not be able to recover it.
+Chunks once written are not updated, thus this scenario is not expected to occur.
 ## Guiding Principles

 1. **User Focus**: Users prioritize data durability and availability above all else.
    - From the user perspective, containers labelled quasi-closed and unhealthy represent compromised durability and availability, regardless of the container's actual contents.

 2. **Focus on Recovery Paths**: Focusing on the path to a failed state is secondary to focusing on the path out of failed states.
-    - For example, we should not focus on whether it is possible for two replicated closed containers with locally matching chunk checksums to have differing content, only on whether the system could detect and recover from this case if it were to happen.
+    - For example, we should not focus on whether it is possible for two replicated closed containers to have differing content, only on whether the system could detect and recover from this case if it were to happen.

 3. **System Safety**: If a decision made by software will make data more durable a single trigger is sufficient.
 If a decision can potentially reduce durability of data or execute an unsafe operation (unlink, trim, delete) then the confidence level has to be high, the clarity of the decision precise and clear and preferably the decision is made within services that have a wider view of the cluster (SCM/Recon).

 4. **Datanode Simplicity**: Datanodes should only be responsible for safe decisions and eager to make safe choices, avoiding unsafe autonomy.

 ## Assumptions

-- A closed container will not accept new blocks from clients.
+1. A closed container will not accept new blocks from clients.

-- Empty containers are excluded in this proposal.
+2. Empty containers are excluded in this proposal.
 Empty containers create unnecessary noise and overhead in the system but are not relevant to the durability of existing data.
+3. If checksums of chunks match locally they should match across replicas.

-- The longest block is always the correct block to preserve at the Datanode level based on the limited information a single Datanode has about the higher level business logic that is storing data.

-    - The longest block may contain uncommitted chunks, but the datanodes have no way to verify this and must be defensive about preserving their data.
+4. The longest block is always the correct block to preserve at the Datanode level based on the limited information a single Datanode has.
+Whether the data within a block is ever accessed by the client depends on the consistency between Datanode and Ozone Manager which is not transactional and can vary.
+The safe decision is to preserve the longest block and let an external entity that process cluster wide usage of blocks decide if the block can be trimmed or deleted.
+The longest block may contain uncommitted chunks, but the datanodes have no way to verify this and must be defensive about preserving their data.

 ## Solution Proposal

 The proposed solution involves defining a container level checksum that can be used to quickly tell if two containers replicas match or not based on their data.
 This container checksum can be defined as a three level Merkle tree:

-- Level 1 (leaves): The existing chunk level checksums (written by the client and verified by the existing datanode container scanner).
+1. Level 1 (leaves): The existing chunk level checksums (written by the client and verified by the existing datanode container scanner).
-- Level 2: A block level checksum created by hashing all the chunk checksums within the block.
+2. Level 2: A block level checksum created by hashing all the chunk checksums within the block.
-- Level 3 (root): A container level checksum created by hashing all the block checksums within the container.
+3. Level 3 (root): A container level checksum created by hashing all the block checksums within the container.
-    - This top level container hash is what is reported to SCM to detect diverged replicas.
+   1. This top level container hash is what is reported to SCM to detect diverged replicas.
 SCM does not need block or chunk level hashes.

 When SCM sees that replicas of a non-open container have diverged container checksums, it can trigger a reconciliation process on all datanode replicas.
 SCM does not need to know which container hash is correct (if any of them are correct), only that all containers match.
 Datanodes will use their merkle tree and those of the other replicas to identify issues with their container.
 Next, datanodes can read the missing data from existing replicas and use it to repair their container replica.

+Since the container hash is generated leveraging the checksum recorded at the time of writing, the container hash represents consistency of the data from a client perspective.

 ### Phase I (outlined in this document)

-- Add container level checksums that datanodes can compute and store.
+1. Add container level checksums that datanodes can compute and store.

-- Add a mechanism for datanodes to reconcile their replica of a container with another datanode's replica so that both replicas can be verified to be equal at the end of the process.
+2. Add a mechanism for datanodes to reconcile their replica of a container with another datanode's replica so that both replicas can be verified to be equal at the end of the process.

-- Add a mechanism for SCM to trigger this reconciliation as part of the existing heartbeat command protocol SCM uses to communicate with datanodes.
+3. Add a mechanism for SCM to trigger this reconciliation as part of the existing heartbeat command protocol SCM uses to communicate with datanodes.

-- Add an `ozone admin container reconcile <container-id>` CLI that can be used to manually resolve diverged container states among non-open container replicas.
+4. an `ozone admin container reconcile <container-id>` CLI that can be used to manually resolve diverged container states among non-open container replicas.

+5. Delete blocks that a Container Replica has not yet deleted.

 ### Phase II (out of scope for this document)